DavidKleindienst/DarEM/README.md

     - Required for training or fast prediction on a GPU.
 Not necessary for slow prediction on a CPU
  * conda
     - can be installed through [anaconda/miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or [miniforge](https://github.com/conda-forge/miniforge/releases)
-    - Using other ways to create virtual python environements is possible, but our installation instructions are based on conda
+    - Using other ways to create virtual python environments is possible, but our installation instructions are based on conda
  * gcc
     - Run `sudo apt install gcc` in a terminal
  * [Protobuf V3.19](https://github.com/protocolbuffers/protobuf/releases/tag/v3.19.4)